 The AACR Call to Action

-- Provide at least $10 billion for NIH in emergency supplemental funding to restart research and clinical trials that have been put on hold due to the pandemic, as proposed in the Research Investment to Spark the Economy (RISE) Act of 2021.
+- Offset pandemic-related research costs by providing at least $10 billion for NIH and its grantees in emergency supplemental funding as proposed in the Research Investment to Spark the Economy (RISE) Act of 2021.